BobbyTheCatfish/augurbot/README.md

 *  [clockwork](#clockwork): The clockwork set in the module
 *  [init](#initialization) and [unload](#unloading): The initialized and unloaded data
 *  [events](#events): A collection of events in the module
-*  [sharedFunctions](#sharing-functions-between-files): A collection of functions that can be shared across modules
+*  [shared](#sharing-functionsvariables-between-files): A collection of variables and functions that can be shared with other modules

 <br/>
 All of the following methods are chainable: